supremescotty/stardew/src/GameData/README.md

 Additionally, these assets are merely data files.
 I have obtained no code from the original game.
 For one to use these assets to illegally obtain the game would be **impossible** unless they were to add every line of code themselves.

+For more info on the creators of the game please see the folowing [credits.json](https://github.com/karldamus/StardewValley/blob/src/GameData/Strings/credits.json) file